LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 - For OAuth 2.0, refer to [this document](https://developers.liveperson.com/connector-api-send-api-authorization-and-authentication.html#get-appjwt)
 - For OAuth 1.0, refer to [this document Step 8](https://developers.liveperson.com/retrieve-api-keys-create-a-new-api-key.html), Keys will be provided seperately
 - For LE bearer token, This is not a preferred auth method consider using OAuth 2.0 or OAuth 1.0

+We recommend using the OAuth 2.0

+<strong>Who can access the Reporting 2.0 API?</strong>

+All Brands who use Proactive Messaging version 2.0 and Connect To Messaging version 2.0 have access to the Reporting 2.0 API service

+<strong>What is the rate limit for the API’s?</strong>

+- Transaction API,  rate: 10 TPS
+- Analytics API, rate: 10 TPS
+- Proactive Campaign API, rate: 10 TPS
+- Proactive Campaign Analytics API, rate: 10 TPS

+<strong>How can a brand find out which version of proactive messaging or connect to messaging it used ?</strong>

+For proactive messaging:
+- Sign in to [this url](https://proactive-messaging.fs.liveperson.com) or click on the quick launch icon from Conversation Cloud for proactive messaging.
+- Click on the user icon at top right corner and see the version.

+For connect-to-messaging:
+- Sign in to [this url](https://connect-to-messaging.fs.liveperson.com) or click on the quick launch icon from Conversation Cloud for connect to messaging.
+- Click on the user icon at top right corner and see the version.

+<strong>How to access the Reporting 2.0 API?</strong>

+Will be updated

+<strong>What is a LP data retention policy?
+And how long data is persisted for Reporting 2.0 API?</strong>

+Retention policy period is 13 months.

+<strong>Is Reporting 2.0 API GDPR Compliant?</strong>

+Yes

+<strong>Date range currently supported by Reporting 2.0 API to pull raw transactional data?</strong>

+The users can pull the data for a given 24 hour time interval date range from today or any any previous day back up to 13 months.

+<strong>Date range currently supported by Reporting 2.0 API to pull analytical data?</strong>

+The users can pull the data for a given 24 hour time interval date range from today or any any previous day back up to 13 months.

+<strong>Does the Reporting 2.0 API support Pagination when providing the data?<strong> What is the max number of records users can retrieve in one attempt?</strong>
+- For Transaction API,  Pagination is supported.
+Page length is dynamic and varies from 1 to 9999.
+- For Analytics API, Pagination is not needed
+- For Proactive Campaign API, Pagination is not supported yet.
+- For Proactive Campaign Analytics API, Pagination is not needed.